stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 write.csv(tidydata1, "tidydataHDI.csv")
 ```

 Scraping the data from [Wikipedia](https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries) presented a unique challenge to determine which of the multiple HTML tables contained the appropriate HDI data.
 HTML tables 4,5,7,8,10,11,13, and 14 contained the desired data, necessitating a loop to ensure data set integrity.
 The output was not clean, with the country data coming in 2 separate columns that were offset from one another and with different column names.
 Ultimately, it was necessary to create a separate dataset containing only the country column, and then combine that data with the original HDI data and subset the columns appropriately.
 The resulting HumanDevelopmentIndex.csv contains HDI and HDI level data for 189 distinct countries.
-This data is ulitmately combined with the tidy data from the survey for further analysis.
+This data is ultimately combined with the tidy data from the survey for further analysis.

 # Analysis
+---

 ## Statistical Analysis
+---
+Below are the statistical results of analysis when looking deeper into the procrastination question concerning developmental countries.
+As a reminder, the survey data proves rather poor for this analysis due to inconsistent responses, missing data, and low sample size for many regions of the world.

 ## Exploratory Data Analysis
+---

 ```r
 # 4a.
 Based on average retirement ages worldwide, source https://tradingeconomics.com/country-list/retirement-age-men, decided to remove all data